 Honorary Chair of the IOC Culture and Olympic Education Commission: Dr Lambis V. Nikolaou.

 President Bach has significantly increased the number of women nominated to a commission compared to two years ago when he was first elected, with a third (32 percent) of places now taken by women.
 That is a 49 percent increase since he took office.
-There are also increases in the numbers of members from Africa and Oceania, as well as an increase in the number of chair persons from the Africa and Asia now accounting for 34 percent.
+There are also increases in the numbers of members from Africa and Oceania, as well as an increase in the number of chair persons from the Africa and Asia.

 See the composition of Commission